parf/spartan-test/README.md

-    --clean    - remove test results from source file -s --silent - suppress output when no-errors (for use in cron) --halt-on-errors - Do not allow PHP errors inside tests --help      - show this help
+    --clean    - remove test results from source file -s --silent - suppress output when no-errors (for use in cron) --halt-on-errors - Do not allow PHP errors inside tests -c          - do not overwrite files, show processed colorified output

+    --help      - show this help
     --example   - show sample/example test
     --legal     - show copyright, license, author